shaniarmon/intro-to-linguistics/homework/assignment-1.md

 2. **Code mixing** - Using constructs from one language when speaking another.
 This is common during the language development of bilingual children.
-This can be expressed using a word from another language in a sentence, such as "Who did you vote for i the *bechirot* last Tuesday?".
+This can be expressed using a word from another language in a sentence, such as "Who did you vote for in the *bechirot* last Tuesday?".
 It can alternatively be expressed as grammar from another language, as in "Look at that car purple", when in Hebrew the descriptive color would come after the noun, while in English it comes before.
 This would be